swang373/vhbb_optimization/README.md

 UseBaggedBoost | Choice of {True, False}
 SeparationType | Choice of {CrossEntropy, GiniIndex, MisClassificationError, SDivSqrtSPlusB}

 Depending on the BoostType chosen for a trial, the following hyperparameters are also present.
+The log uniform distributions are sampled "according to exp(uniform(low, high)) so that the logarithm of the return value is uniformly distributed."

 - **AdaBoost**